Computer Runs Slow Even with Windows 10 or 8? – Speed It up Now

 Of course, you can also delete unnecessary files such as never used programs, temporary files, and cache files to release space, but space got via this method is always limited, and needed files might be deleted by mistake.
 Once files used to boot Windows are deleted, your system would crash.
 Therefore, to extend boot partition is highly recommended.

-However, if your boot partition is full of free space, the problem might be caused by the following issue.
+However, if your boot partition has much free space, Windows 10/8/7 slow computer might be caused by the following issue.

 Reason 3: There Are Many Startup Programs

 With lots of startup apps, our computer will take a long time to boot since all these programs need time to start.
 In addition, most programs will continue to run after the computer starts successfully, which may eat up our RAM or other resources so as to make the computer run with great efforts.

 Of course, you can shut down programs which are not frequently used but hogging resources (from the lower right corner of the screen or from Windows Task Bar Manager) to free up RAM each time Windows boots successfully, but this is troublesome.
 And the best way is to disable unnecessary startup items thoroughly.
 Pease take the following operations to do the job: go to Start menu, then type msconfig in the Search box, and run this program as administrator to get the following window:

 Under the Startup tab, all startup items will be listed.
 You can manually deselect those you do not want to run during startup.
 Of course, you can also Disable all, and then select those you want to launch.

 However, if the computer still runs slow after disabling unnecessary startup programs, please see the fourth possible factor.